aimer63/fire/copilot-interaction-rules.md

    - Choose the next implementation or improvement to tackle.

 5. **Repeat**

    - Return to step 1 and continue the cycle.

 ---

-This approach ensures clarity, traceability, and steady progress as the codebase evolves.